- Home

 Our team is trusted by the Kansas City Current women’s professional soccer team to provide care on and off the pitch.
 You deserve the same treatment as the pros.

-The Kansas City Current selected the health system to be their official healthcare provider beginning with the 2024 season, as they open the first stadium in the world purpose-built for a women’s team.
+The Kansas City Current selected the health system to be their official healthcare provider beginning with the 2024 season, as they open the first stadium in the world purpose-built for a women’s professional sports team.

 Sports Medicine